 Soon we were running into other pilgrims; we passed some, and others passed us.
 A few faces were familiar, but most were strangers.
 We smiled regardless.
 But about an hour into the walk, we ran into some friends: the two women from Puerto Rico.
 They were walking along with a man from Andalusia.
 GF and I decided to join them.
 The Andalusian was a nice fellow—though unfortunately I had a lot of trouble understanding him.
 No matter how good my Spanish gets, that accent defeats me every time.

 This difficulty was alleviated when, a few minutes later, the man decided to stop off at a café for something to eat.
 This left just us and the Puerto Ricans.
 I think both GF and I were craving some additional company, so we decided to stick with our friends.
 Walking along, we talked about everything and nothing—the roving, scatterbrained, inconsequential small talk of strangers on a long journey.
-They taught us Spanish and told us something about their lives.
+They taught us some Puerto Rican expressions and told us something about their lives.
 We chatted about the local food, made banal observations about our surroundings, and told each other stories of other places we visited.

 The hours passed swiftly as we walked.
 Soon we were within an hour of our destination.
 The Andalusian man caught up with us while we tarried at a café, and thus we began our final approach with five people.
 We stopped for a final rest near the Monte de Gozo, or the Hill of Joy, an elevation overlooking Santiago de Compostela.
 On top is a funny, modern sculpture with two metal loops and a crucifix on top.
 There was also small church nearby, where GF and I stamped our pilgrim’s passports.
 One of the Puerto Ricans offered me a fig, which I gladly accepted.
 It was sugary, gooey, syrupy, and scrumptious.
 I made a mental note to eat more figs.